-III - Daily Schedule, Materials and Equipment - continued Yes No • The facility has enough materials and activity centers for children with different attention spans.
-Children are allowed to choose whether, and how, to use materials. l Children with special care needs have individual activity plans documented in the providers' plans for the group that meet the child's ability and functional level as per the 1 child's most recent IFSP/IEP or recommendations from early interventionists, if available.
-The provider individualizes teaching and uses opportunities for repetition with children l who may need more time or experiences to learn.
-The daily schedule allows for flexibility and allows time for staff to attend to medication administration, diaper change, infant feedings, special feedings, and assisting children with mobility and assistive technology devices.
-Carieties of wheeled toys are available to allow for various levels of motor skill development.
-The daily schedule is displayed in a way that children understand (for example, 1 pictures.)
-1
+III - Daily Schedule, Materials and Equipment - continued Yes No • The provider offers a wide range of appealing and interesting sensory materials, such as sand and water play, and frequently expands or changes those materials as needed. • Toys and books are available in a variety and range that are suitable for different ages and developmental levels, including children with special needs.
+Children with special care needs have individual activity plans documented in the providers' plans for the group that meets the child's ability and functional level as per the child's most recent Individualized Family Service Plan (IFSP)/Individualized Educational Plan (IEP) or recommendations from early interventionists, if available.
+The provider individualizes teaching and uses opportunities for repetition with children who may need more time or experiences to learn.
+The daily schedule allows for flexibility and allows time for staff to attend to medication administration, diaper change, infant feedings, special feedings, and assisting children with mobility and assistive technology devices. ♥ Varieties of wheeled toys are available to allow for various levels of motor skill development.
+The daily schedule is displayed in a way that children understand (for example, pictures.)